 Database Backups

-The Databases tab in My Apps lets you manage automatic and on-demand backups for database instances you run on OSC.
+The Databases & Gitea tab in My Apps lets you manage automatic and on-demand backups for database instances and Gitea instances you run on OSC.
 Supported databases include PostgreSQL, MariaDB, Valkey, ClickHouse, and CouchDB.
+Gitea instances are also supported.

 Backups are stored in OSC-managed object storage (MinIO).
 Automatic backups run on a schedule; you can also trigger a backup immediately at any time.